Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

+Inspired from~\cite{curtmola2006searchable}, we use \texttt{value\_ind} to point to the next EII entry from the data flow and store the cryptographic keys needed to access and decrypt it.
+More specifically, for each index entry, we replace the ITL-token of the extended ITL tuple with its corresponding cryptographic keys and encrypt the whole tuple with the \emph{RND} scheme.
+Example: consider the index entry \texttt{<XSS\_SENS, \{VAR0,8,0,0,0\}>} from Figure~\ref{fig:arch_example} (line 6 of the Inverted Index Creator box) and its encryption as presented in the Encryptor box.
+Its EII \texttt{value\_ind} contains $D_{var0}$ and $R_{var0}$, which are the cryptographic keys needed to access and decrypt the next entries of the data flow (i.e., lines 1 and 2 in the same box).
+These cryptographic keys represent the ITL-token \texttt{VAR0}, replacing it in the EII extended ITL tuple of line 6.
+Then, the whole tuple is encrypted with \emph{RND} and key $R_{xss\_sens}$, thus obtaining \texttt{RND($\text{R}_\text{{xss\_sens}}$, \{$\text{D}_\text{{var0}}$,$\text{R}_\text{{var0}}$, \dots\})}.

-\textbf{Keep numeric values secret:} To ensure full code privacy and no information leakage, our approach also encrypts the line number and control flow information contained in each extended ITL-token (i.e., \texttt{depth, order} and \texttt{type} fields), and present in \texttt{value\_ind}.
-Since this data is only used in order comparisons, the four fields can be encrypted using \emph{ORE}, an encryption scheme that encrypts numerical values while preserving order relations between plaintexts.
-Additionally, since the four fields do not need to be compared with each other, each can be encrypted using a different master key.
-We call these $K_O^l,K_O^d,K_O^o,K_O^t$ as they are used to encrypt, respectively, line numbers, depth, order, and type information.
-In the DCFG's pair \texttt{<XSS\_SENS, (VAR0,5,0,0,0)>} of our example, the four numeric values of \texttt{VAR0} will be ciphered as following \texttt{(ORE($\text{K}_\text{O}^\text{l}$,5),ORE($\text{K}_\text{O}^\text{d}$,0),ORE($\text{K}_\text{O}^\text{o}$,0),ORE($\text{K}_\text{O}^\text{t}$,0))}.
+\textbf{Keeping numeric values secret in \texttt{value\_ind}.} To ensure full code privacy and no information leakage from decrypting \texttt{value\_ind} during code analysis, our approach also encrypts the line number and control flow information contained in each extended ITL tuple (i.e., \texttt{depth}, \texttt{order} and \texttt{type} fields).
+Since this data is only used in order comparisons, the four fields are encrypted using \emph{ORE}.
+Additionally, since these fields do not need to be compared with each other, each can be encrypted using a different master key -- $K_O^l,K_O^d,K_O^o,K_O^t$ --, as described previously.
+In the index entry \texttt{<VAR0, \{INPUT,2,1,1,1\}>} of our example, the four numeric values of \texttt{INPUT} will be encrypted as follows: \texttt{(ORE($\text{K}_\text{O}^\text{l}$,2),ORE($\text{K}_\text{O}^\text{d}$,1),ORE($\text{K}_\text{O}^\text{o}$,1),ORE($\text{K}_\text{O}^\text{t}$,1))}.